 Communication and Resolution Programs (CRPs) are the emerging best practice for addressing patient harm.

-The Collaborative for Accountability and Improvement: A Program of UW Medicine is dedicated to accelerating the spread of CRPs to healthcare institutions everywhere.
+The Collaborative for Accountability and Improvement: A Program of UW Medicine is dedicated to accelerating the spread of effective CRPs to healthcare organizations everywhere.
 The Collaborative brings together CRP innovators and respected experts in healthcare, law, and patient advocacy to support effective implementation and ongoing improvement of CRPs through training, shared learning, and advocacy.